webpack/webpack.js.org/src/content/plugins/progress-plugin.md

 });
 ```

-> On the projects with many entry points better use `percentBy: 'entries'` because of entry points amount is known in advance, therefore the percentage will be more realistic.
+> We recommend using `percentBy: 'entries'` setting for projects with [multiple configured entry points](/configuration/entry-context/#entry).
+Percentage calculation will become more accurate because the amount of entry points is known in advance.

 ## Supported Hooks